-- 8.1 Continuity of business services is an essential, forward-looking, component of being operationally resilient.
-While operational resilience is much broader than traditional business continuity management (BCM) and recovery, it should utilise approved business continuity plans as part of the holistic response to a disruption. - 8.2 Where traditional BCM focuses on single points of failure, operational resilience goes a step further by determining how these single points of failure have the potential to affect the end-to-end delivery of critical or important business services. - 8.3 When a disruption occurs to a firm's critical or important business services, the Business Continuity Plan (BCP) should be enacted as part of the response process.
-For BCM to be fully integrated with the Operational Resilience Framework, the BCPs should be tested through severe but plausible scenarios and include any third party interdependencies or interconnections.
-To respond effectively to a disruption an integrated BCP should incorporate invocation processes, impact analyses, recovery strategies, training programmes and crisis management programmes to guide the management of a disruption and limit the impact. - 8.4 A firm should adopt a holistic approach to BCM by mapping critical or important business services (discussed in section 5) and develop a disaster recovery plan in line with approved impact tolerances. - 8.5 Key personnel should be identified and have completed the necessary training.
-Training and awareness programmes should be customised based on specific roles to ensure that staff can effectively execute contingency plans when responding to a disruption. - 8.6 Where interdependencies on third parties, for the delivery of critical or important business services have been identified, these arrangements should be verified to have at least, equivalent operational resilience conditions as the firm.
+Continuity of business services is an essential, forward-looking, component of being operationally resilient.
+While operational resilience is much broader than traditional business continuity management (BCM) and recovery, approved business continuity plans should be utilised as part of the holistic response to a disruption.

+Where traditional BCM focuses on single points of failure, such as individual systems, people or processes, operational resilience goes a step further by determining how these single points of failure have the potential to affect the end-to-end delivery of critical or important business services.

+When a disruption occurs to a firm's critical or important business services, the Business Continuity Plan (BCP) should be enacted as part of the response process.
+For BCM to be aligned with the Operational Resilience Framework, the BCPs should be tested through severe but plausible scenarios and include any third party interdependencies or interconnections.
+To respond effectively to a disruption, an integrated BCP should incorporate invocation processes, impact analyses, recovery strategies, training programmes and crisis management programmes to guide the management of a disruption and limit the impact.

+A firm should adopt a holistic approach to BCM by mapping critical or important business services (discussed in section 4) and develop a recovery plan in line with approved impact tolerances.

+Key personnel should be identified and have completed the necessary training.
+Training and awareness programmes should be customised based on specific roles to ensure that staff can effectively execute contingency plans when responding to a disruption.

+Where interdependencies on third parties for the delivery of critical or important business services have been identified, it should be verified that these arrangements have appropriate operational resilience conditions to ensure the firm can remain within its impact tolerances.
 The arrangements should be reviewed and tested at least annually.
 The firm should consider identifying the dependencies that can be substituted in the event of an unexpected disruption.

-9 Incident Management
+8 Incident Management